pFindStudio/pDeep/pDeep2/README.md

 ## Python and requirements

-Make sure Python version is 3.6, and TensorFlow version is >= 1.8 (or 1.6) and < 2.0.
+Make sure Python version is >=3.5, and TensorFlow version is >= 1.6 and < 2.0.
 Anaconda enviroment is recommended.

 ## Predict